kittykatattack/sound.js/README.md

 ```
 (When you hear this sound you might have a flashback to 1985!)
 The key to making it work is the last argument: the `wait` value.
 The
-first sound's `wait` value is 0, which means the sound should play
+first sound's `wait` value is 0, which means the sound will play
 immediately.
 The second sound's `wait` value is 0.1, which means it
 will play after a delay of 100 milliseconds.
 The last sound's `wait`
 value is `0.2`, which will make it play in 200 milliseconds.
 This